Inspiration and advice for your building project

 It may seem odd, but more and more people are now actually going out and looking for ugly houses to buy.
 It appears that the days of house hunters fighting tooth and nail for pretty Victorian homes and quaint cottages are numbered, as buyers wake up to the fact that you pay a premium for ‘period’ and yet don’t necessarily get more space, a bigger garden or the room for growth that you get with many seemingly ‘boring’ inter- and post-war houses.

 Often houses built during the 1950s, ’60s and even into the ’70s were built using cheap bricks or featured panels of concrete tile hanging or pebbledash — none of which do much in terms of aesthetics for the façade of a house.
-One of the very best ways to improve the appearance of this type of house is to change the cladding.
-But which type should you choose?
+Cladding is a straightforward way to makeover the exterior of a home, but first you need to decide what kind of investment you want to make, and this largely depends on how long you intend this house to be your home.

-In terms of materials, one of the cheapest forms of cladding is PVCu, although some of the top-quality versions will cost no less than timber.
-Coloured PVCu is available, but white will generally be the cheapest option.
-The detailing is not always up to that of timber and although lower maintenance than its timber equivalents, PVCu will, over time, discolour — unless you are willing to pay more for higher quality versions that often come with up to 20-year discolouration guarantees, in which case you might as well just opt for timber anyway.
+In terms of materials, one of the cheapest forms of cladding is uPVC, although some of the top-quality versions will cost no less than timber.
+Coloured uPVC is available, but white will generally be the cheapest option.
+The detailing is not always up to that of timber and although lower maintenance than its timber equivalents, uPVC will, over time, discolour — unless you are willing to pay more for higher quality versions that often come with up to 20-year discolouration guarantees, in which case you might as well just opt for timber anyway.

 The other option is to go for softwood cladding.
 Amongst the lower cost timbers are spruce and pine, with the very lowest prices starting between £5-8/m² for boards in their raw state, unfitted.
 The downside is that these will need regular maintenance in the form of preservative treatments and painting, and over time will actually work out to be more expensive than some hardwoods — although if you plan to move on quickly, this may not be a concern.

-Above: With concrete tiles to the front exterior, this house has been transformed by painting the tiles and replacing old PVCu doors and windows with beautiful timber versions.
+Above: With concrete tiles to the front exterior, this house has been transformed by painting the tiles and replacing old uPVC doors and windows with beautiful timber versions.

 Render is another choice, costing slightly more than timber cladding.
 At around £48/m², it works for both contemporary and traditional designs, covering any unsightly brickwork.